SuriyaVG/Ghee_Website/README.md

     *   Located in the `server` directory.
     *   Serves API endpoints for products, orders, and contacts.
     *   Integrates with Cashfree for payment processing (sandbox mode by default).
+    *   Uses helmet for security headers and CORS for cross-origin protection.
 *   **Shared Code:**
     *   Located in the `shared` directory.
     *   Contains database schema definitions using Drizzle ORM (`shared/schema.ts`) for PostgreSQL.